omahs/sanguine/README.md

-[Synapse](https://synapseprotocol.com/) is a interchain messaging protocol & bridge that allows for the creation of decentralized applications that can be deployed across multiple chains.
+[Synapse](https://synapseprotocol.com/) is an interchain messaging protocol & bridge that allows for the creation of decentralized applications that can be deployed across multiple chains.
 This repo contains a variety of tools, interfaces and services that form the basis of, or are built on top of Synapse.

 This repo serves as (or will serve) as the monrepo for all synapse code.
 Currently, only the [liquidity/bridge contracts](https://github.com/synapsecns/synapse-contracts) still need to be migrated.